-Add your bourbon with a glass of water in a pan in your smoker.
-Put the turkey in the smoker breast side down and smoke it according to the directions, using the applewood chips for flavoring in this smoker recipe.
-Most recommend smoking 20 to 30 minutes for every pound, so this turkey breast would take around 3 ½ hours.
-Let it rest 20 minutes when you pull it out before slicing it.
+Add your bourbon with a glass of water in a pan.
+Put the turkey breast side down and smoke it according to the directions, using the applewood chips for flavoring in this recipe.
+Most recommend smoking 20 to 30 minutes for every pound, so this smoked turkey breast would take around 3 ½ hours.
+Let the smoked turkey rest 20 minutes when you pull it out before slicing it.

-The outside of your turkey breast should be a golden brown with darker brown spots on it due to the temperature of the smoker and the intensity of the smoke.
+The outside of your turkey breast should be a golden brown with darker brown spots on it due to the temperature and the intensity of the smoke.

-Chicken wings are a family favorite, and this smoker recipe is sure to delight.
+Chicken wings recipes are a family favorite, and these recipes are sure to delight.
 You can easily make pounds of chicken wings at one time, and this apple-flavor infusion mixes wonderfully with the smoke.
-For this smoker recipe, you’ll need:
+For this recipe, you’ll need:

 - 6 pounds of chicken wings